saurabhchalke/stackup/apps/docs/docs/guides/useroperation-calldata.md

 :::info

 In the above example our smart contract wallet is required to interact with another smart contract.
-Which is why we need to encode more data within the `callData` 🤯
+Which is why we need to encode more data within the `callData`.

 :::